olivernewth/newth-quartz/content/index.md

 ---
-type: Page
-title: Welcome to Oliver's Garden
+title: Welcome to Oliver's Garden 🪴
 ---
 This is my place where I share all aspects of my life.
-It's a living document, so don't expect it to be perfect :)
+It's a [[living document]], so don't expect it to be perfect :)

 - [[Create]] - My creative projects and ideas
 - [[Efforts]] - Current focus and ongoing projects
+- [[Books I've read]] - My book list with things I took away from them

 ## Active Areas